Snapdragon Stadium - San Diego Wave FC

 The San Diego Wave FC joined the NWSL (National Women’s Soccer League) and began play in 2022.
 They won the NWSL Shield in 2023 and the NWSL Challenge Cup in 2024.

-They play their home matches at Snapdragon Stadium, a new (2022) multipurpose venue that serves as the home for many San Diego sports teams, concerts, and other festivals and events.
+They play their home matches at beautiful Snapdragon Stadium, a new (2022) multipurpose venue that serves as the home for many San Diego sports teams, concerts, and other festivals and events, including the San Diego State Aztecs football team.

 Food & Beverage 4

-Other kiosks line the concourse selling treats and snacks.
-The northeast corner has several food trucks selling ice cream, sausages and brats, and all kinds of traditional stadium fare.
+Additional kiosks line the concourse selling treats and snacks.
+The northeast corner has several food trucks selling ice cream, sausages and brats, Infused Tacos, and other fare.

 The venue has plenty of tables, chairs, and benches on the concourse for fans to sit and enjoy their beverages instead of bringing them to their seats.